nqtronix/fifofast/README.md

 Each function-like macro pastes new code at its location.
 Compared to a function-based fifo the program memory usage (flash) is higher.

 ### GNU C/ GCC compiler
 Some macros require compiler extensions, namely _compound statetments_ and _typeof_.
-You may be able to get away without them if you are willing to give up on some flexibility.
+You may be able to get away without them if you are willing to give up on some flexibility (and change the code yourself).

 ### Compiler optimisation
 The macros contain a lot of literals and arithmetics with them.
 All of this extra code will be optimised away automatically unless optimisation is disabled.
 In that case the resulting assembler code will be incredible slow, so do not use the `-o` setting!

 ## Documentation
 Since this is an early development version the documentation is currently only included as comments in the source file(s).
-You may use the fifofast_demo.c as a crude example code and/or to test each macro with the simulator and debugger.
+You may use the fifofast_demo.c as example code and/or to test each macro with the simulator and debugger.

 ## Author's Note (The current state of this code)
 The first version of this fifo was created about a year ago.
 Since then I've used the macros for multiple projects and different MCU architectures (AVR8, SAMG and SAML) and it seems to be working fine.
-That said, the most recent version has NOT been completely and throughly tested (yet), so be aware of that.
+As of 0.2.0 all macros used in the file fifofast_demo.c work as expected and can be safely used in your programms.
+The more complex macros `_fff_read...()`, `_fff_write...()` and `_fff_add...()` can possibly further optimized, but their use will likely remain the same.
+For now, inline functions and pointable fifos have been removed (but will be added again in the future).

 Despite being "uncomplete" I decided to publish the code I've written so far, so you can start to use it right now.
 Besides bugfixes and optimisations I plan on adding a few additional features, although only when I need them for other projects.